turnkeylinux/confconsole/docs/Lets_encrypt.rst

 Overview
 --------

-Confconsole Let's Encrypt plugin provides a simple way to get free legitimate SSL certs via Let's Encrypt.
-It uses a custom mini webserver to host the challenges required by Let's Encrypt (to prove your ownership of the domain name).
-That means that the same tool will work with any webserver included with any TurnKey appliance, regardless of webserver configuration.
+Confconsole Let's Encrypt plugin provides a simple way to get free, valid SSL/TLS certificates via Let's Encrypt.
+It leverages the dehydrated_ tool to interact with ACME SSL/TLS providers and uses a custom mini-webserver (named `add-water`) to host the challenges required to prove your ownership of the domain name.

+To use this tool, you must already have configured DNS 'A' record(s) to point your server's public IP.
+A static IP is recommended, although so long as an 'A' record points to your server when you `Get certificate`_.

+Because it uses it's own built-in mini-server (`add-water`), this tool will work with any webserver included with any TurnKey appliance (or even no webserver), regardless of webserver configuration.
+This can be extended fairly easily to work with other servers if required.

 .. image:: ./images/03_confconsole_lets_encrypt.png